-For more information on estimated tax payments, including penalties that apply if the fund fails to make required payments, see the instructions for line 18 on page 4.
+For more information on estimated tax payments, including penalties that apply if the fund fails to make required payments, see the instructions for line 17 on page 4.

 Overpaid estimated tax.
 If the fund overpaid estimated tax, it may be able to get a quick refund by filing Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax.
 The overpayment must be at least 10% of the fund's expected income tax liability and at least \$500.
-File Form 4466 before the 16th day of the 3rd month after the end of the fund's tax year but before the fund files its income tax return.
-Do not file Form 4466 before the end of the fund's tax year.
+File Form 4466 after the end of the fund's tax year, and no later than the 15th day of the third month after the end of the tax year.
+Form 4466 must be filed before the fund files its tax return.